shahadalmutairi863/Arabic-Dialect-Classification_Project/README.md

 A **final-year group project** specializing in **Arabic Natural Language Processing (NLP)**.
 The project focuses on classifying **Arabic dialects** using a combination of **classical machine learning** and **transformer-based deep learning models**.

-> 📘 *Developed as a team project for the Diploma in Data Science at the University of Jeddah (2025–2026).*
+> 📘 *Developed as a team project for the Diploma in Data Science at the University of Jeddah.*

 ---